likhithkp/likhithkp/README.md

 # Hi there👋, I'm Likhith!

-Software Architect crafting elegant solutions, line by line.
+Software Developer crafting elegant solutions, line by line.
 Obsessed with clean code and impactful experiences.

 ### 😃 More About Me:
 - 🔭 I’m currently working on **Front-End Development**